Naimad1CZ/LeapingElements/README.md

 **Have fun! :)**

 # How to create your own level
-See [How to create your own level](https://github.com/Naimad1CZ/LeapingElements/wiki/How-to-create-your-own-level) for tutorial and specifications of what should be included in `.txm` file in order to be possible to load it as a game level.
+See [How to create your own level](https://github.com/Naimad1CZ/LeapingElements/wiki/How-to-create-your-own-level) for tutorial and specifications of what should be included in `.txm` file in order to be possible to load it as a damian.myjavagame.game level.